nicvagn/NicLink/README.md

 > version 0.9

-> checkout this software, it solves the problem's I wanted to solve with NicLink:
+> check out this software, it solves the problem's I wanted to solve with NicLink:

     https://chromewebstore.google.com/detail/chessconnect/dmkkcjpbclkkhbdnjgcciohfbnpoaiam?hl=en-GB